beberlei/composer-monorepo-plugin/README.md

 Note: this project is experimental.

-Complement to Composer to build monolithic repositories.
+Complement to Composer to build monolithic repositories in PHP projects.

-Composer currently focuses alot on reusability of third party libraries, but is painful when considering company internal code-bases.
+Fiddler uses a single global `composer.json` with all third party dependencies that your project.
+You then define many subcomponents in sub-folders that each have their own `fiddler.json`, a simplified `composer.json`.
+Fiddler dependencies can be on either a third party Composer package or a component of the project.

-Projects using 10th of Git repositories because of Composer dependencies are massively hurting developer productivity because of Pull-Requests, composer.lock issues, Cross-Repository changes...
+Fiddler's build step generates autoload files for each component that allow access to the dependencies the component uses.

-Fiddle draws inspiration from Google [Blaze/Bazel](http://bazel.io/) and Facebook [Buck](http://facebook.github.io/buck/) implementing a single monolithic repository for whole projects/company.
+Fiddler draws inspiration from Google [Blaze/Bazel](http://bazel.io/) and Facebook [Buck](http://facebook.github.io/buck/) implementing a single monolithic repository for whole projects/company.
 Its the missing piece for the monolithic repository workflow using PHP and Composer.